-Amazon has great finds for robes that will work best at college.
 Try to get one that is long so then when you sit down or walk nothing gets uncovered, and try to get one that isn’t too thick.
 Thick robes are prone to making you feel hot, and it is not easy to stay in a hot robe for a while.

 You might also consider going to the shower in your robe and not your clothes.
 That way, all of your clothes can be placed in your laundry basket in your room and you don’t have to worry about carrying them while you also carry your shower supplies.

 Nobody wants to use a dirty shower that is not regularly cleaned and has hair everywhere.
 To keep yourself and other shower-goers happy, treat the shared bathroom space with respect.